python-unsam/Programacion_en_Python_UNSAM/Notas/05_Modulos_OSKI2/01_304Modules.md

 trying to import Python code that's in an unusual location or not readily accessible from the current working directory.

-## Exercises
+## Ejercicios

-For this exercise involving modules, it is critically important to make sure you are running Python in a proper environment.
+For this ejercicio involving modules, it is critically important to make sure you are running Python in a proper environment.
 Modules are usually when programmers encounter problems with the current working directory or with Python's path settings.
 For this course, it is